 - Titanium: Maximum bumper-to-bumper protection and the highest level of coverage, with only a short list of excluded parts

-Each coverage plan gives you the freedom to choose your preferred maintenance repair shop and pays the repair shop directly.
+Each coverage plan gives you the freedom to choose your preferred maintenance repair shop and pays the repair facility directly.
 The company also offers flexible and affordable monthly payments.
-According to CARCHEX, you can get Toyota extended coverage for $56 a month.*
+For more on Carchex, read our Carchex review.

 Most Affordable: CarShield

 CarShield describes itself as “a company and coverage your budget can count on.”
-The company offers vehicle service contracts through established suppliers.
+The company offers the following vehicle service contracts, all through established suppliers:

 - Silver: Most affordable policy with coverage for most major parts of your vehicle, from engine to water pump

-- Gold: Greater increased coverage for all major and minor vehicle parts, from engine and transmission to power windows
+- Gold: Increased coverage for all major and minor vehicle parts, from engine and transmission to power windows

 - Platinum: Intended for vehicles with high mileage, providing comprehensive protection for all the vital car systems

-- High Tech: Protects against electrical and computer-related problems
+- Aluminum: Protects against electrical and computer-related problems

-- Specialty: Applies to other motor vehicles, such as motorcycles and ATVs
+- Motorcycle and ATV: Applies to non-traditional vehicles, such as motorcycles and ATVs

-With so many options available, it can take some time to decide which Toyota extended warranty is the best fit.
-Some car owners will favor Toyota for its factory-trained technicians and brand certification.
-Others may prefer the variety and coverage options of other third-party providers.
-However, it’s always best to do your own research and get quotes specific to your car and needs before you buy an extended warranty.
+With so many auto warranty options available, it can take some time to decide which extended warranty is the best fit.
+Some Toyota owners favor the Toyota extended warranty for its brand certification and the access it gives you to factory-trained technicians.
+Other Toyota owners prefer the variety and coverage options of third-party providers.